avaneev/prvhash/README.md

 is slightly less secure.
 It is likely that PRVHASH's k-equidistribution of separate outputs is implicitly secure.
-The reason is that skipping or XORing creates uncertainty or entanglement of current output with system's state "hash-array length" of outputs back.
+The reason is that skipping or XORing creates uncertainty or entanglement of current output with system's state "hashword array length" of outputs back.
 3 XORs are needed to provide preimage resistance, or resistance against selection of entropy input that leads to a desired output.
 The security becomes effective only after system's
-initialization: initial "conditioning" rounds and full hash-array pass.
+initialization: initial "conditioning" rounds and a full hashword array pass.

 ## TPDF Dithering ##